yorkulibraries/vagrant-papyrus/README.md

 You can create a file with the search API keys (see vars/api_keys.yml for example), then run the following to set them in the Papyrus database.

+Note you must specify the rails_env variable to be the same as the one you have provisioned the box with.

 If the file is encrypted, you will need to specify the password.
 For example, at YUL you will run the following:

 ```